-5. Non-Profit Startup (NPS) Video Presentation and Questions.
-Students will create an 8-10 minute video using up to 10 slides, summarize the components of your non-profit startup with the most interesting, and salient points in an informative and engaging presentation (See grading criteria - Appendix E).
+5. Non-Profit Startup (NPS) Presentation.
+In a presentation of 8-10 minutes with up to 10 slides, summarize the components of your non-profit startup with the most interesting, and salient points in an informative and engaging presentation.
 Expect questions from colleagues and the instructor.
 Name the NPS Presentation FirstnameLastnameNPSPreso. and upload it to the appropriate D2L file folder.
 The presentation is worth 100 points.
 See Appendix E for grading criteria.
 (Effective Communication/Initiative and Practical Skills)